+What is a CMS?
 CMS stands for content management system.
-Your CMS is the backbone of your website.
-It controls your visitor's experience on your site, including:
+What is a content management system?
+It controls a visitor's experience on your site, including:

-- Social media integration
+- Social media & email marketing integration

-Depending on your CMS, it may even integrate with your off-site ads, customer relationship management system (CRM), email, and other marketing tools.
+Depending on your CMS, it may even integrate with your off-site ads, customer relationship management system (CRM), and other marketing tools.

 HubSpot CMS vs. WordPress for Your Website

-A few years ago, we moved to HubSpot for our own website & marketing.
+Nearly a decade ago, we moved to HubSpot for our own website & marketing.
 Many of our clients also shifted to HubSpot, and they're all quite happy with it.
 As their marketing team, it allows us to provide more in-depth reporting.

-In short, we're quite familiar with the pros and cons of each platform.
+In short, we're quite familiar with the pros and cons of the HubSpot and WordPress CMSes.
 In the end, you may find that neither meets your needs.
-That's fine - there are plenty of other CMSs out there!
-For now, we're focusing on the two heavy hitters in the website management arena.
+That's fine -- there are plenty of other CMSes out there!

 WordPress is great for independent website owners who want full control over their website and enjoy a large community network full of add-ons to power the functionality you want.